 When starting anything new, there are obstacles and challenges that always come up, no matter what you are starting.
 Adding on a whole new way of eating can be one of the biggest challenges you will face.
 After all, the food we consume has most likely been a habit for several years, and we all know habits are hard to break.
-BUT what if I told you there are some really easy steps to take when wanting to eat a more plant based diet?
+BUT what if I told you there are some really easy steps to take when wanting to eat a more plant-based diet?
+As an added bonus, we have easy plant-based recipes for you!
 Let’s get to it!

 First, what is a plant-based diet?

 Whole food, plant-based diets are heart healthy, environment-friendly, lifestyle eating plans that celebrate REAL food and nourish your body.
 On a plant-based diet, you’ll focus on eating whole or non-processed foods and plants like vegetables, fruits, whole grains, legumes, seeds, and nuts.
 The benefits are incredible!